Multiphase curved boundary condition in lattice Boltzmann method

 \subsection{Verification on flat wetting substrates}

-A sessile drop sitting on a flat wetting substrate is simulated to verify the mass conservation when the distances from the substrate to the horizontal lattice line take different values, namely $q \in [0,1]$. $\rm{M_0}$ and $\rm{M}$ indicate the initial and dynamic masses of the whole flow field respectively, and $\rm{M}$ is checked in real time during the evolution.
-Fig. \ref{FIG3} presents clearly that the mass of the flow field with the present scheme and every q value is always unchanged and is in excellent agreement with the results by HBBC (namely $q$ = 0.5), no matter on hydrophilic or hydrophobic substrate.
-As a comparison, IBC is directly used in the simulations.
-For the hydrophilic substrate, IBC causes dramatic mass leakage for all $q$ values except 0.5 as shown in Fig. \ref{FIG3}(a).
-Especially, the farther from $q$ = 0.5, the more serious the mass leakage, and they are almost symmetrical relative to $q$ = 0.5.
-At 20000 time step, the residual masses for $q$ = 0.0, 0.1, 0.2, 0.8, 0.9 and 1.0 have already reduced to about 2$\%$ of the initial mass, which indicates that the flow field turns into the gas phase wholly.
-On the contrary, for the hydrophobic substrate, IBC produces dramatic mass increase for all q values except 0.5 as shown in Fig. \ref{FIG3}(b).
+A sessile drop sitting on a flat wetting substrate is simulated to verify the mass conservation.
+The distances from the substrate to the horizontal lattice line take the successive values from 0 to 1 with a step length of 0.1. $\rm{M_0}$ and $\rm{M}$ indicate the initial and dynamic masses of the whole flow field, respectively.
+Fig. \ref{FIG3} presents clearly that, for all values of the distance $q$, the masses of flow field with the present BC are always constant and are identical to the results by HBBC (namely $q$ = 0.5), no matter on the hydrophilic or hydrophobic substrate.
+As a comparison, IBC is also used in the simulations.
+On the hydrophilic substrate, IBC causes dramatic mass leakage for all values of the distance $q$ except 0.5 as shown in Fig. \ref{FIG3}(a).
+Noticeably, the farther from $q$ = 0.5, the more serious the mass leakage, and they are almost symmetrical relative to $q$ = 0.5.
+At the time step 20000, the residual masses for $q$ = 0, 0.1, 0.2, 0.8, 0.9 and 1.0 have already reduced to about 2$\%$ of the initial mass, which indicates that all the liquid has already evaporated and the flow field turns into gas phase wholly.
+On the hydrophobic substrate, IBC produces a dramatic mass increase for all $q$ values except 0.5 as shown in Fig. \ref{FIG3}(b).